pret/pokered/FEATURES.md

 - Every badge will raise the level traded pokemon will obey you by 10 up until the marshbadge, instead of by 20 levels every 2 badges.
 The badge explanation text is unchanged, however.
 This is just for easier usage of in-game traded pokemon during a normal playthrough.
 - Unused text about Porygon was added to the computer monitor on Silph Co 11F.
 - New text entries were added to objects where there was previously either nothing at all or generic reused text in some cases.
 (Example: some trash cans in peoples house's now have unique text)
+- You can use a larger variation of characters in pokemon/player nicknames.

 ## Move changes
 - Disable disables the previously selected move of the opponent.
 If they haven't selected a move yet, it chooses a random move.
 It has 85% accuracy.
 It lasts 2-7 turns.